 A POS system does more than just ring up sales.
 A coffee shop POS can help you keep track of your inventory, monitor your business’s analytics and profits, manage employees and take payments anywhere.

 As a modern-day coffee shop, you’ll need a POS that will let you sell across channels.
-Whether that means integrations with third-party delivery platforms, a restaurant ecommerce store or online ordering capabilities, you’ll want a solution that’s flexible for the 2021 customer.
+Whether that means integrations with third-party delivery platforms, a restaurant ecommerce store or online ordering capabilities, you’ll want a solution that’s flexible for customers.
 Your POS should streamline online, phone and in-person orders so that you’ll never miss an opportunity for a sale.